You graduated! What next?

 You can also build a career as a researcher, for example, at a university, a research institute or on the Research & Development department of a company.

 - Hospitals and the medical world

 The University of Twente has a chair in Neuro Imaging.
 Here you can do research into medical databases.
 This research is aimed at organising the treatment of patients in such a way as to minimize patient suffering by combining existing data.
 If you choose this option, you will work closely with hospitals and surgeons.

 You can also start your own business with a solution that you have developed.
 The UT enjoys recognition as ‘the most entrepreneurial university’ in the Netherlands.
 One of our strengths is applying knowledge to meaningfully influence society.
 Together with our students, we like to work with the innovation specialists from Novel-T, who like to tap into promising innovative business cases.

-Examples of spin-offs that have come out of this programme include Thuisbezorgd.nl, an online platform that allows consumers to have restaurant meals delivered to their homes, Booking.com, one of the world’s largest e-commerce companies for trips, No Wires Needed, a manufacturer of wireless computer networks that since its founding has been acquired by another company, and Hops&Grains, a firm that gives consumers the opportunity to have their own speciality beer brewed and delivered to their homes.
+Examples of spin-offs that have come out of this programme include Thuisbezorgd.nl, an online platform that allows consumers to have restaurant meals delivered to their homes, Booking.com, one of the world’s largest e-commerce companies for trips and No Wires Needed, a manufacturer of wireless computer networks that since its founding has been acquired by another company.

 Do you want to find out more about studying at the UT?
 Visit or send your questions to Student Services.